flarum/framework/framework/core/README.md

 ### Core Team

 Currently the only person on the core development team is Toby Zerner ([@tobscure](http://twitter.com/tobscure)).
 Over time, judged by display of commitment to the project, and quantity/quality of contributions, I will be looking for more people to join the core development team.
-Please do not email me asking to be on the core team; rather, demonstrate initiative and commitment to the project and I will notice!
+Please do not email me asking to be on the core team; rather, demonstrate initiative and commitment to the project, and I will more than likely notice!

 ### Contributor License Agreement